Tuesday, 14 April 2026

 Today is a bank holiday in Spain.
 All Saints' Day is one of those days where things are rather different to how they are back home in the UK.
 For many families in this still deeply religious country, today is a day to visit the graves of departed loved ones, take fresh flowers, clean and tidy things up.
 It can mean some people visiting multiple cemeteries in what, for them, is a day of duty and obligation to people they loved.
 It did get me wondering if that's where the iconography that we associate with Halloween came from now - no doubt this signposts my ignorance, and to others this is all too clear - but I've never really been a fan of Halloween, regarding it as just another sign of the Americanisation of British culture.
 (I'm aware the tradition comes from Celts rather than the US, but it's to the US we must look for the origins of trick-or-treating and dressing up, at least as it's done now.)

 Needless to say, this same creep has happened in Spanish society, and Halloween as it's celebrated even in my village would be very, very familiar to those of you back home.
 When I worked in Shaftesbury Avenue, the office overlooked a fancy dress shop.
-A proper, hire-the-nice-quality-stuff-and-bring-it-back-when-you're-finished costumier rather than one of those places that sells cheap polyester onesies.
+A proper, hire-the-nice-quality-stuff-and-bring-it-back-when-you're-finished costumier rather than one of those places that sell cheap polyester onesies.
 On October 30th and even 31st itself, the queue for this place would run all the way down Shaftesbury Ave from the shop door and into Cambridge Circus.
 The shop had to hire people to keep the line in order and prevent waiting customers from blocking the doorways of the other businesses between those two points.
 Now those of you who know me will immediately recognise my bafflement at a) paying good money to dress up for such a manufactured 'occasion' and b) leaving it to the day itself to sort this out.

 Anyway, I digress.
 Though I don't really 'do' Halloween, today being a holiday meant lots of people were around and free to go out last night.
 So out we went.
 There were, as per my comments above about American cultural imperialism (though we can only look to ourselves for the guilt here, not to the Americans), lots of kids running about in costumes with little plastic buckets full of sweets.
 Plenty of adults dressed up too, and one of the bars had put on a sort of scary escape room.
 At just €1 per ticket, and mindful of how well this had been done before by the same bar, a group of us went in.